top of page

 Map left: (1) cemetery Donderberg hill; (2) Cunerabergje; (3) supposed site cemetery Laarseberg; (4) fortress Heimenberg; (5) 5th-century Achterberg hoard; (6) medieval castle Horst; (7) early-medieval hoard Remmerden.
 Map right: fortress Heimenberg/ Grebbeberg, 2,000 BC.

-The gift of Folker encompassed estates, or parts thereof, located in the pagi ‘territories’ Felva (Veluwe), Batue (Betuwe), Flethitti (River Eem basin c.q. region ‘t Gooi), Kinhem (Kennemerland), Westrachi (Westergo), and Humerki (Humsterland).
-Pagi Kinhem, Westrachi and Humerki were part of greater Frisia.
-Folker’s properties were thus scattered over modern provinces Utrecht, Noord Holland, Friesland and Groningen.
-Pagi Felva and Flethitti were part of the wider region Hamaland, which belonged to Count Wichman.
-In pago Hamulande in comitatu Wigmanni, as the charter states.
+The gift of Folker encompassed estates—or parts thereof—located in the pagi ‘territories’ of Felva (Veluwe), Batue (Betuwe), Flethitti (River Eem basin, i.e., the region of ’t Gooi), Kinhem (Kennemerland), Westrachi (Westergo), and Humerki (Humsterland).
+The pagi Kinhem, Westrachi, and Humerki were part of greater Frisia.
+Folker’s properties were thus scattered across what are now the provinces of Utrecht, Noord Holland, Friesland, and Groningen.
+The pagi Felva and Flethitti belonged to the wider region of Hamaland, which fell under the jurisdiction of Count Wichman.
+As the charter puts it: in pago Hamulande in comitatu Wigmanni—that is, 'in the district of Hamaland in the county of Wichman.'

 The border between Frisia and Hamaland was the modest River Stichtse Vecht, hence between pagus Nifterlake and pagus Flethitti.
 Because of his estates across Frisia, it is being assumed that Folker’s mother was Frisian, and his father thus Saxon.
 Hamaland is the continuation of the land of the Chamavi, who were a Frankish subtribe (Heidinga 1990).
 Some even boldly state that Folker might very well have been a relative of missionary Ludger (Halbertsma 2000).

 Rhenen is located on the south-eastern tip of the Utrecht Hill Ridge.
 A push moraine formed during the Pleistocene glacial period about 175,000 years ago.
-Today, it’s a national park with wooded hills mixed with heathland.
+Today, the Hill Ridge is a national park with wooded hills mixed with heathland.
 It was not always like that.
 During the Iron Age this area was largely deforested by men and made suitable for farming, the so-called Celtic Fields.
-These were square-shaped pastures surrounded by earthen walls (see our blog post The Killing Fields, of the Celts).
+These were square-shaped pastures surrounded by earthen walls (see our blog post The Killing Fields—of the Celts).
 Near Rhenen, the River Nederrijn grazes the Utrecht Hill Ridge, and slowly continues west.
-It’s here where the 50-meter-high cliffs of Grebbeberg hill stand.
+It is here where the 50-meter-high cliffs of Grebbeberg hill stand.
 Today, Grebbeberg hill is wooded but for centuries it was covered with heathland and sheep herds.
 Before that, however, an oak forest allegedly covered the hill.

 Another, nearly identical semi-circular fortress, is located 20 kilometers upstream the River Nederrijn, near the town of Doorwerth.
-It’s the Hunneschans fortress, translated meaning ‘bulwark of the Huns’, also known as Hunneschans de Duno.
+It is the Hunneschans fortress, translated meaning ‘bulwark of the Huns’, also known as Hunneschans de Duno.
 The evil Huns will pop up later this blog post, do worry.
 Like fortress Heimenberg, the Hunneschans forrtress is located on a push moraine, that of the Veluwe.
 Diameter of this structure is almost 100 meters.
-Again with earthen walls and moat.
-It’s about a thousand years old.
+Again with earthen walls and moat, and about a thousand years old.
 Why, despite strong similarities, both physically and geographically, the dating of both structures is so different from each other, is something to be looked into, we think.

 Concerning the etymology of Grebbeberg, its name is composed of grebbe meaning ‘ditch’ (compare Dutch greppel) and berg meaning ‘mound or hill’.
 Grebbe or greb might also originate from the French word crèpe meaning ‘gully for leakage water’ (De Vries 1971, Van der Sijs 2010).
 Do the ditches of the semi-ring fortress have something to do with it?

-Besides Heimenberg, another name for Grebbeberg is Tafelberg ‘table hill’.
-The greatest viewpoint on Grebbeberg or Heimenberg hill is named Koningstafel ‘king’s table’ after a stone table King Frederick V of the Palatinate (1596-1632) had placed here, but what has been lost.
+Besides Heimenberg, another name for the Grebbeberg is Tafelberg, meaning 'table mountain'—though admittedly not as impressive as its namesake in Cape Town, South Africa.
+The most notable viewpoint on the Grebbeberg, or Heimenberg hill, is called Koningstafel, which translates to 'king’s table.'
+It is named after a stone table that once stood here, placed by King Frederick V of the Palatinate (1596–1632), but which has since been lost.

 the Tafelberg ('table mountain') on Heimenberg (Grebbeberg) hill – early eighteenth century drawings